 Petrol and diesel prices decrease in Bhubaneswar today

-Bhubaneswar: The petrol and diesel prices decreased in Odisha’s capital city Bhubaneswar on Friday and are recorded at Rs 103.11 and Rs 94.68, respectively.
+Bhubaneswar: The petrol and diesel prices drooped in Odisha’s capital city Bhubaneswar on Monday and are recorded at Rs 103.11 and Rs 94.68, respectively.

-The current prices for petrol and diesel in Silver City, Cuttack are recorded at Rs 103.28 and Rs 94.84, respectively.
-In Malkangiri, Odisha, the cost of petrol is now Rs 108.92 per liter, while the cost of diesel is Rs 100.30 per liter.
+The current prices for petrol and diesel in Silver City, Cuttack are recorded at Rs 103.71 and Rs 95.25, respectively.
+In Malkangiri, Odisha, the cost of petrol is now Rs 108.91 per litre, while the cost of diesel is Rs 100.29 per litre.